 But my dog isn’t out in the woods, can she still get ticks & fleas?

 Even if your dog doesn’t frequently romp around in a yard or wooded area, doesn’t mean they (and you!) aren’t just as susceptible to them.
 These crawly creatures can make quite the leap from animal to animal or human to human without you even knowing.
 Your pet may not be outdoorsy, but that doesn’t mean when you walk them one can’t hop off of a human or dog onto them or you.
 That is why it so crucial to protect your pets (which can protect yourself) from these creepy crawly creatures.
 And just because you don’t think your pet can get them, doesn’t save them from other untreated animals.

 It’s the wintertime, ticks are dead, do I still need to keep up with treatment?

 Ticks might be dead during the winter but, fleas are not as well as many other microscopic parasites.
 That is why it is important to consistently treat your pet all year instead of just the warm months!

 What does Woof's do in the presence of flea and ticks?

 We hope that all animals that come to our facility are on flea & tick prevention!
 But in the event that an animal isn't, we remove them from contact with other animals, and give them an oral medication called CapStar!
-What this does is kills the creatures for 24 hours, while we work on a plan with the owners on next steps!
+This kills the creatures for 24 hours, while we work on a plan with the owners on next steps.